Yuxi0-0/latex-homework-template/README.md

 warmly suggestion:
 to insert code samples, consider using minted package

+## Before starting your homework:

+1. modify the default name and student id in the homework.text file.
+2. while working your assignment, make sure you don't copy the question body into the file.
+We only need you solution.
+3. if you're not familiar with latex, read the homework.tex, especially contents within the \begin{homeworkProblem} label.
+You'll learn how to insert images, writing equations, formulas, and some useful skill to orgnize your solutions neat and clean.

 ## Features

 Here are just a few features of this homework template.